How to Play Pontoon Online: a Guide for Beginners

 When the game of pontoon begins, the Banker deals two cards to each of the players at the table.

 Once all players have two cards face down, the Banker deals two cards to themselves.

-In American Blackjack (i.e. classic Blackjack), the dealer places one card face up and one face down.
-In Pontoon, both cards are face down.
+In American blackjack (i.e. classic blackjack), the dealer deals one card face up and one face down.
+In pontoon, both cards are face down.

 And as a gambler, you should know that assumptions rarely play in your favor.

 Another difference between blackjack and pontoon comes up when you need to add a card to the two you received from the dealer.

 Asking for another card for your hand in blackjack is referred to as 'to hit'.
 In the game of pontoon, adding additional cards to the players' cards is referred to as 'to twist'

 So, yeah…it's probably not a good idea to ask the Banker to "hit you" as you'd do in blackjack…